 - 9 Additional Petra Travel FAQs

-Petra is one of the most beloved UNESCO heritage sites in the world.
+Petra Jordan is shrouded in legends and history.
 The spectacular sandstone palaces and tombs here date back to the 4th Century BC.

 Ancient Nabateans founded Petra.
 This civilization was a group of Arab-Bedouin desert dwellers who carved buildings into rocks and cliff faces.